git-clone-adi/Valkyrie-BMS/README.md

-# NASA-BMS-HIL: Digital Twin & Hardware-in-the-Loop Framework
+# BMS-HIL: Digital Twin & Hardware-in-the-Loop Framework

 This project implements a **Real-Time Hardware-in-the-Loop (HIL) Verification Framework** for a Battery Management System (BMS).
 It uses NASA’s PCoE battery aging datasets to simulate real-world battery physics and stream them to an external controller (e.g., STM32) for state estimation and fault detection.